-Synopsis IT_SSLCipherSuite getNegotiatedCipherSuite (CORBA(Object_ptr) obj); Description This function allows OrbixSSL applications to query the specified cipher that was chosen for connection to the specified peer.
-It does this by returning the cipher suite associated with the specified remote object (obj).
-Parameters obj A remote object.
+Synopsis IT_SSLCipherSuite getNegotiatedCipherSuite (CORBA (Object(Request) req); Description This function allows OrbixSSL applications to query the specified cipher that was chosen for connection to the specified peer.
+It does this by requesting the cipher suite associated with the specified connection (req).
+Parameters req A request object sent across the connection.
 Return Value Returns the chosen IT_SSLCipherSuite value.
-Returns IT_SSL_ERR_NO_CONNECTION to indicate that the object selected is not remote.
-Returns IT_SSL_ERR_NO_CIPHER to indicate that the connection to the peer is insecure.
-In such a case, there is no associated cipher See Also IT_SSL::specifyCipherSuites()
+Returns IT_SSL_ERR_NO_CONNECTION to indicate that the connection selected is not remote.
+Returns $IT_SSL_ERR_NO_CIPHER$ to indicate that the connection to the peer is insecure.
+In such a case, there is no associated cipher.
+See Also IT_SSL::specifyCipherSuites()